-- Tuition that covers up to thirty (30) credits (billed in 11 quarterly segments at the prevailing rate) - o In each of the first two years in the program: four billings (August, November, February, May) - In the third year in the program: three billings (August, November, February) - Technology Fee and Student Activity Fee are charged in August and February of each year in the program. - A graduation fee in the year of graduation is applied whether or not the candidate participates in the commencement ceremony. - Major Project Fee and Advisor Fee related to the Major Project. - Continuation Fees billed quarterly and Technology and Student Activity Fees billed in August and February if continuation of the program is approved. - Situational fees such as those related to late registration, directed study, overdue balance, course extension, etc. - Incidental costs and fees and/or travel related to outside readers, adjunct faculty, Supervisory Committees or consultants are the responsibility of the student, and these costs will not appear on your Lancaster Seminary statement. - See also Student Financial Responsibility Section 6.
+- Tuition that covers up to thirty (30) credits (billed in 11 quarterly segments at the prevailing rate) - o In each of the first two years in the program: four billings (August, November, February, May) - In the third year in the program: three billings (August, November, February) - Technology Fee is charged in August and February of each year in the program. - A graduation fee in the year of graduation is applied whether or not the candidate participates in the commencement ceremony. - Major Project Fee and Advisor Fee related to the Major Project. - Continuation Fees billed quarterly and Technology Fee billed in August and February if continuation of the program is approved. - Situational fees such as those related to late registration, directed study, overdue balance, course extension, etc. - Incidental costs and fees and/or travel related to outside readers, adjunct faculty, Supervisory Committees or consultants are the responsibility of the student, and these costs will not appear on your Lancaster Seminary statement. - See also Student Financial Responsibility Section 6.